JetBrains/guide/site/go/tutorials/mock_testing_with_go/conclusion/index.md

   - go
   - testing
 author: cb
-subtitle: Where to Go from Here
+subtitle: Where to Go from Here.
 thumbnail: ./thumbnail.png
 ---